-- (1) Prior to the determination of any proceedings before it and having consulted with the Judge or Panel that made an original classification and having heard the parties, the Constitutional Court Panel may review the classification of the record of proceedings and evidence before it and may, if necessary, order their reclassification. - (2) After the rendering of a final Decision dismissing a referral, Judgment or an Opinion, the

-Presiding Judge of the Specialist Chamber of the Constitutional Court may review the records of proceedings and evidence for the purpose of reclassification.
+- (1) Prior to the determination of any proceedings before it and having consulted with the Judge or Panel that made the original classification and having heard the parties, the Constitutional Court Panel may review the classification of the record of proceedings and evidence before it and may, if necessary, order their reclassification. - (2) Following an assignment by the President, the record of proceedings and evidence before the Specialist Chamber of the Constitutional Court may be reviewed by the Presiding Judge of the relevant case for the purpose of reclassification.

-(3) Any authority of Kosovo, a Third State, an entity or a person directly affected by such reclassification may file a request for review of the decision of reclassification.
-A decision of reclassification under paragraph (2) shall come into force within one (1) month of the date of its filing.
+- (3) Any authority of Kosovo, a third State, an entity or a person directly affected by such reclassification may file a request for review of the decision on reclassification.
+A decision on reclassification under paragraph (2) shall come into force one (1) month from its filing. - (4) Rules 82 to 84 of the RPE shall apply mutatis mutandis.